1. Why and when does my research project need an REB review?

 8. I am doing research with human subjects but do not plan to publish my results, just use them in a graduate course I am taking.
 Do I need a review?

-Yes, as long as you are using Fanshawe students, staff, or facilities in your study.
+Yes, using Fanshawe students, staff, or facilities in your study requires a review.

 9. I am taking a graduate course and have to conduct research.
 I am not using Fanshawe students as subjects.
 Do I need to submit my research for review?